Gregory PoggiProfessor of Theatre (Arts Administration) and Senior Advisor to the Dean

 - 2434 Walgreen

-Over the years, Dr. Poggi collaborated with many Tony Award winners including actors Len Cariou, Boyd Gaines, Randy Graff and Patricia Elliott; directors Jerry Zaks and Vivian Matalon; and designers Jess Goldstein and Neil Peter Jampolis.
-Dr. Poggi also was Chair of the Division of Arts Administration in the Meadows School of the Arts at Southern Methodist University, Dallas for 15 years, a program which awards both an M.A. in Arts Administration and an M.B.A.
-He also chaired three other Divisions – Theatre, Dance, and Corporate Communications & Public Affairs.
-While at SMU, Dr. Poggi served as artistic consultant to the Dallas Theater Center during their search for a new artistic director.
+Over the years Poggi has collaborated with many Tony Award winners including actors Len Cariou, Boyd Gaines, Randy Graff, and Patricia Elliott; directors Jerry Zaks and Vivian Matalon; and designers Jess Goldstein and Neil Peter Jampolis.
+Poggi also was chair of the Division of Arts Administration in the Meadows School of the Arts at Southern Methodist University, Dallas for 15 years, a program which awards both an MA in Arts Administration and an MBA.
+He also chaired three other Divisions: Theatre, Dance, and Corporate Communications & Public Affairs.
+While at SMU, Poggi served as artistic consultant to the Dallas Theater Center during their search for a new artistic director.

 BA (English literature & speech and theater), Iona College

 PhD (dramatic literature, theory and criticism), Indiana University and Oxford University